Best Shoes & Best Insoles

 - Fill up a large bowl of water with lukewarm water, make sure it’s not too hot.

 - Pour some Epsom salts in there.
 Let that soak for about 10 minutes.

-- A pumice stone is a porous and abrasive rock that designed for wearing away dry skin.
+- A pumice stone is a porous and abrasive rock designed for wearing away dry skin.

-- In this case you soft enough to dry skin to make it come off very easily.
+- In this case, you are soft enough to dry skin to make it come off very easily.

-- And make sure that the pumice stone in warm water and then carefully file away the corn callous.
+- And make sure that the pumice stone is in warm water, and then carefully file away the corn callous.

-- A very gentle and moves in a circular fashion and that can remove the dead skin.
+- It is very gentle and moves circularly, and that can remove the dead skin.

 Apply lotion or Vaseline:

 - We would say don’t use the heavily aggressive stuff like salicylic acid.